tboulier/tboulier.github.io/_posts/2020-09-01-Rydberg Exciton project.md

 __Introduction:__

-As explained in other posts, I worked with Rydberg states of atoms where the electron is excited to a very large orbital.
+As explained in earlier posts, I worked with Rydberg states of atoms where the electron is excited to a very large orbital.
 This type of orbital is interesting because it is typically long-lived, posesses a large dipole moment and a large polarisability (from which stems giant rydberg-rydberg interactions).
 But Rydberg states can be found in any quantum system supporting orbitals.
-In particular, the orbitals of exciton in a semiconducor (electron-hole bound state) aren't necessarily the ground state: some crystals show giant Rydberg states of excions.
+In particular, the orbitals of exciton in a semiconducor (electron-hole bound state) are not necessarily the ground state: some crystals show giant Rydberg states of excions.

 How are these exotic Rydbergs similar to their atomic cousins?
-Can use use their large nonlinearity in a similar fashion to what is done with atoms?
-Can such an approach benefit the larger energy scales of condensed matter?
-These questions are at the center of my new experimental project, which I am starting at the Laboratoire de Physique de l'Ecole Normale Supérieure (LPENS).
+Can we use their large nonlinearity in a similar fashion to what is done with atoms?
+Can we benefit from the larger energy scales of condensed matter?
+These questions are at the center of my new experimental project, which I am starting at the Laboratoire de Physique de l'Ecole Normale Supérieure (LPENS) as a Junior Researcher.

 __Description:__